lennylin1998/Netflix/README.md

 # Online Film Streaming Platform Analysis
 ## Goal
+For each of the popular film streaming platform(Netflix, Disney+, Amazon Prime...etc):
 1. Listing out the most popular films in each region(country) for the past two years
 2. Listing out the most popular films (rule out the world-trending movies) in each counctry(region) for the past two years
 3. Make an analysis on the movie production power of each country(i.e. how likely is it for a country to film a movie on top 10 board)